Consultation – start to finish

 Scheduling and Pre-Op (5)

-Surgery is performed every day, except for Wednesday.
+Meadow Lake Surgery Center Operating Room Surgery is performed on Monday, Wednesday, and Friday.
+Minor procedures are performed Tuesdays and Thursdays.
+Large Medical Center (usually St. Luke’s Meridian) surgeries are performed once a month on Tuesday.
 Certain surgeries require scheduling on specific days of the week.
 The pre-op visit is approximately 2 weeks before the operation and is very important.
 You will be re-examined and your operative plan will be confirmed.
 Your health history will be reviewed and any appropriate testing (blood work, ekg, mammogram) will be ordered as well.
 Perhaps most importantly, you will read, sign, and review with Dr. Wigod a detailed informed consent produced by the American Society of Plastic Surgeons on your chosen surgery.
 Dr. Wigod will discuss the risks, benefits, and alternatives to the procedure and then answer all of your questions.

 Day of Surgery (6)